 See this interesting discussion here with the pros, cons and doubters: Using Coffee Grounds in the Garden

-Dogs can suffer from methylxanthine toxicosis if they eat chocolate or cocoa bean shells, which causes vomiting, muscle spasms and is occaisonally life-threatening.
+Dogs can suffer from methylxanthine toxicosis if they eat chocolate or cocoa bean shells, which causes vomiting, muscle spasms and is occasionally life-threatening.
 So don't use if you have nearby dogs.

 Most animal manures are too strong to use fresh.
 They have a low pH and will burn the plants because of their acidity.
 Read more here: Animal Manures in Garden